LeeOhHyung/Android-MVVM-NaverMap/README.md

 # android-mvvm-databinding-map
-This is simple app using NaverMap, MVVM, databinding, ViewModel, RecyclerView, LiveData
+This is simple app using NaverMap, MVVM, databinding, ViewModel, RecyclerView, LiveData, Retrofit

 ### This Sample will be refactored to Kotlin